Ria-Droid/-FUTURE_CS_03/README.md

 ## How to Use This Repo
 1. Clone or download the repository
 2. Review the `API_Security_Report.pdf` for a detailed professional assessment
-3. Check the `screenshots/` folder for visual evidence of testing results
-4. Review methodology and findings to understand common API security risks
+3. Review methodology and findings to understand common API security risks

 ---